-During the 30 days preceding the election, Vermont law allows (this is an optional procedure) the town clerk to direct two election officials working together to:
+During the 30 days preceding the election, Vermont law allows (this is an optional procedure requiring a vote of the BCA) the town clerk to direct two election officials working together to:

-- 1. open the outside mailing envelope on any returned absentee ballot, - 2. check that the certificate envelope has been properly completed and signed, - 3. check the name of the voter off the checklist (record the return date of the ballot in VEMS), and - 4. place the certificate envelopes in a secure container marked "checked-in early voter absentee ballots" to be transported to the polling place(s) on Election Day.
+- 1. open the outside mailing envelope on any returned absentee ballot within 3 business days of receipt, - 2. check that the certificate envelope has been signed, the voted ballot was placed in the certificate envelope, and the ballot is not defective for any other reason pursuant to section 2547, - 3.
+If not defective, check the name of the voter off the checklist (record the return date of the ballot in VEMS), and - 4. place the certificate envelopes in a secure container marked "checked-in early voter absentee ballots" to be transported to the polling place(s) on Election Day, or open the certificate envelope and place the voted ballot in the ballot box or tabulator in accordance with §2546a.

-During polling hours on Election Day, the certificate envelopes can be opened and the ballots fed into the tabulator or deposited in the ballot box in accordance with the process described in §2546(b).
+During polling hours on Election Day, the certificate envelopes can be opened and the ballots fed into the tabulator or deposited in the ballot box in accordance with the process described in §2546(c).

-Tabulator Towns May Process Ballots Through Machine the Day Before the Election
+Tabulator Towns May Process Ballots Through Machine During the 30 days Before the Election

-The BCA may vote to permit elections officials to deposit early voter absentee ballots through the tabulator in accordance with detailed procedures in statute, §2546a.
+The BCA may vote to permit elections officials to deposit early voter absentee ballots that have not been deemed defective through the tabulator during the 30 days preceding the election, in accordance with detailed procedures in statute, §2546a.